Muhaimin Iskandar: Joko Widodo presidency

 In the 2014 legislative election, PKB gained 9.04% of the national votes and secured 47 seats in the parliament.
-On September that year, Iskandar secured his third term as the party's chairman.
+In September that year, Iskandar secured his third term as the party's chairman.
 For the presidential election, PKB under Iskandar backed PDI-P candidate Joko Widodo (Jokowi) who won and became president.
 In Jokowi's Working Cabinet, the Ministry of Labor and Transmigration was renamed to the Ministry of Labor and Iskandar was replaced by Hanif Dhakiri.
 Iskandar was also elected to the People's Representative Council for the fourth time, winning 116,694 votes.
 He refused to resign from his legislative seat, and was not placed in Jokowi's cabinet.

 He criticized Minister of Maritime Affairs and Fisheries Susi Pudjiastuti's policies, saying that they cause trouble for the Indonesian fishermen.
 Another probe by the Corruption Eradication Commission on a bribe scandal within his ministry resulted in his involvement being investigated.

 On 26 March 2018, as part of a new regulation on the legislative bodies, he was appointed to one of three newly created deputy speaker positions in the MPR.